 The dawn of the 21st century witnessed a dramatic acceleration of psychedelic drug research, paving the way for FDA approval of some psychedelics for therapeutic use.
 Indeed, the evidence was sufficient with respect to psilocybin and MDMA for FDA to designate applications from two developers as Breakthrough Therapies, meriting expedited development to more rapidly help those with unmet needs.
 The path to approval is as demanding as for any new drug but is clearly laid out in various FDA guidances including those addressing abuse potential assessment (2017), and developing risk evaluation and mitigation programs (REMS).
-In the case of psychedelics, the path is even more complicated by the historical social and political baggage, and media reports of apparently rare but sometimes dramatic and disastrous consequences of self-experimentation with illicit psychedelic concoctions that make their approval anathema for many people.
+In the case of psychedelics, the path is even more complicated by the historical social and political baggage, and media reports of apparently rare but sometimes dramatic and disastrous consequences of selfexperimentation with illicit psychedelic concoctions that make their approval anathema for many people.
 Thus, psychedelic researchers and developers will need to develop strong safety programs (REMS), and include active communications efforts to identify and address concerns over the course of development and post approval.
-Medical practice and third-party payers will also need to adapt to treatment approaches that do not involve daily self-dosing but will likely involve the expense and resources to treat individuals in clinics, with caregiver administered dosing and monitoring in certified clinics and extensive follow-up.
-Documentation of strong benefits, minimized unintended consequences, healthcare reimbursement will be critical to accelerate assimilation into mainstream medicine
+Medical practice and third-party payers will also need to adapt to treatment approaches that will likely involve caregiver administered dosing, expensive and intensive patient evaluation, monitoring in certified clinics, and extensive follow-up.
+Post approval studies documenting strong benefits and minimized unintended consequences, along with healthcare reimbursement will be critical to accelerate assimilation into mainstream medicine.